TL74-Chevalier-Systems/azure_functions_auto_deployment/README.md

 The system will:
 1. Store the filing information in Cosmos DB
 2. Trigger the Financial Health Analysis (for 10-K and 10-Q forms)
+3. Trigger the 13F Holding Analysis (for 13F-HR forms)
-3. Trigger the LLM Analysis (for 10-K and 10-Q forms)
+4. Trigger the LLM Analysis (for 10-K and 10-Q forms)
-4. Update the Cosmos DB record with the analysis results
+5. Update the Cosmos DB record with the analysis results

 ## Project Structure